The Mt. Ebal Curse Tablet

 For us, Stripling has simplified our original question, “Is there anything to see here?”

-From Stripling’s perspective, we can focus primarily on photos relevant to two words.
-The other words of Galil’s chiasmus, while important for conjecture, are not crucial to Stripling’s conclusion.
+From Stripling’s perspective, we can focus on photos relevant to two words.
+The other words of Galil’s chiasmus are an important conjecture.
+But they are not crucial to Stripling’s conclusion.

 Observation Two